chevere/docs/components/Translator.md

 ## TranslatorInstance

-[TranslatorInstance](../reference/Chevere/Components/Translator/TranslatorInstance.md) is in charge of providing a static translator instance.
+The [TranslatorInstance](../reference/Chevere/Components/Translator/TranslatorInstance.md) component is in charge of providing a static translator instance.

 ## Creating TranslatorInstance

-A static instance can be provided by creating a [TranslatorInstance](../reference/Chevere/Components/Translator/TranslatorInstance.md).
+A static instance can be provided by creating a new instance:

 ```php
 use Chevere\Components\Translator\TranslatorInstance;